paypal/squbs/docs/validation.md

 #Validation

-squbs Validation provides a [Spray](http://spray.io) directive for data validation by using [Accord Validation Library](http://wix.github.io/accord/).
-Since Spray directives are currently Scala only, there is no equivalent in Java code until future versions of squbs.
+squbs Validation provides a [Akka HTTP](http://doc.akka.io/) directive for data validation by using [Accord Validation Library](http://wix.github.io/accord/).
+Currently this is Scala only feature, Java version will be added in future versions of squbs.

 ##Dependencies